Rotterdam is becoming more popular. Therefore it's important to search for a room as soon as possible.

-Unfortunately, we are unable to offer rooms to all of our 1st year students.
-Students unable to make use of these offered rooms will have to find alternative housing themselves.
+Unfortunately, we are unable offering housing to all of our 1st year students.
+Those unable to make use of offered accommodation will have to look for alternative housing themselves.
 We have listed valuable tips on this site to give you more information about other housing options in Rotterdam.

 Housing is not cheap!
 The rents vary between € 350,- and € 750,- and additional costs are not always included!
 Read more about additional costs in the document additional costs.

 To live in certain neighborhoods in Rotterdam you need a housing permit (HVV).
 This means that as a tenant you need permission to make use of a rental house.

 It concerns the following neighborhoods: Carnisse, Hillesluis, Oud Charlois, Bloemhof, Tarwewijk and the following streets in Delfshaven: Grote Visserijstraat, Mathenesserdijk, Mathenesserweg, Schiedamseweg, Willem Buytewechstraat, Vierambachtstraat, ‘s-Gravendijkwal, 1e Middellandstraat, 2e Middellandstraat and Middellandplein.
 More information about this can be found on the website of the gemeente Rotterdam.
 Are you renting a house for which you will need a housing permit?
 Please make sure to contact the international office before the beginning of the school year.
 They can help you with this.